 The duty of the sun is to give light to the world, says Donne but the sun has grown old now.
 The poet, his beloved and their room are the whole world; therefore, the sun can fulfil his duty by giving light only to their room.
 After doing so, the sun can do rest as he needs it at this age; “thine age askes ease”.
 As mentioned above, the bedroom of the poet is the whole world.
 The sun should revolve around the bedroom of the poet.
 The poet is saying so because it was believed that the sun revolved around the earth.
 The bedroom of the poet is the whole earth.
 The poet ends the poem while expressing his world of love in the following lines:

 “This bed thy center is, these walls, they spheare.”

 Theme and Style Analysis of “The Sun Rising”:

 Love is the prominent theme of this poem.
 After careful analysis of each and everything, Donne, in “The Sun Rising” has also expressed his emotions; there are different moods in the poem.
-In start, the poet is angry; in the middle, he becomes happy due to the wealth of love.
-At the end, he feels proud on his wealth.
-Thus, in this poem, there is development in thoughts.
-Images and objects are: sun, bedroom, curtains, windows, mines, kings etc. Donne has also created some landscape images in the poem.
-Style of the poem is colloquial.
-If deep analysis of “The Sun Rising” is done, then it seems that bouncing rhythm gives this poem a kind of onomatopoeia.
+At the start, the poet is angry; in the middle, he becomes happy due to the wealth of love.
+In the end, he feels proud of his wealth.
+Thus, in this poem, there is a development in thoughts.
+Images and objects are the sun, bedroom, curtains, windows, mines, kings etc. Donne has also created some landscape images in the poem.
+The style of the poem is colloquial.
+If a deep analysis of “The Sun Rising” is done, then it seems that the bouncing rhythm gives this poem a kind of onomatopoeia.

-S. T. Coleridge has also done analysis of “The Rising Sun”.
+S T Coleridge has also done an analysis of “The Rising Sun”.
 To conclude, his comments are worth mentioning: